-The Association is also currently developing the site of the former Blawarthill Hospital for both improved and new build housing.
-This development will yield a total of nineteen housing units and has funding support from Glasgow City Council.
-The development includes highly energy efficient "passive" housing as part of the Association's commitment to introducing low-energy homes across all of its housing stock.
-This development is currently on-site.
+The development of the site of the former Blawarthill Hospital remains on schedule to complete in the autumn of 2023.
+This development will add fifteen new homes to complement the four refurbished homes completed on the site in 2021.
+These homes will be highly energy efficient "passive" housing as part of the Association's commitment to introducing low-energy homes across all of its housing stock.

 While construction and development of new housing for rent continues to be pursued by the Association, resources are also being applied to planned and major repairs and maintenance of existing housing stock.
-The Association is also committed to a programme of acquiring tenement properties in order to obtain or strengthen control and facilitate common repairs and improvements.
+This is reflected in a significant increase in planned maintenance expenditure during the year.
+The Association also remains committed to a programme of acquiring additional tenement properties in order to facilitate common repairs and improvements.

 The members of the Management Committee are of the opinion that the state of affairs of the Association is satisfactory.
-The surplus for the year, after taxation, was £993,076 (2021 - £1,004,938).
-Net Assets now stand at £16,133,530 (2021 - £15,140,436).
+The surplus for the year, after taxation, was £702,894 (2022 - £993,076).
+Net Assets now stand at £16,836,452 (2022 - £16,133,530).

-The Pas
+The Past

-The Association has 642 properties for rent and provides management services to 276 properties in the ownership of others.
+The Association has 648 properties for rent and provides management services to 275 properties in the ownership of others.
 The Association has continued to manage and maintain these houses to a high standard, reinforcing its commitment to good quality houses at affordable rents.